 To help explain the steps, let's work with an example.
 For the remainder of this article, suppose you are on a team that is part of a large chain of Pet Stores.
 Your team is tasked with launching a new online Pet Store.
 What could this team put on its Alignment Canvas?

 What is the ultimate objective of your team?
 When is their work done?
 Describe the dot on the horizon the group is working towards.

 A vision is an ambitious description of what a team would like to accomplish in the mid-term or long-term future; it is intended to serve as a guide.
-When deciding on actions to take, the vision of a team can help separate the wheat from the chaff.
+When deciding on actions to take, the vision of a team can help identify the most promising ones.